Last updated on April 16th, 2026 at 06:29 pm

 Where to stay in Split Croatia with family?

-The best place to stay in Split Croatia for families are the beach areas with hotels and resorts that offer more amenities, such as pools like Le Meridien or Marjan Hill, where you can find villa rentals or family rooms
+Split Old Town offers little for families as there’s cobbled streets, boutique hotels and mostly high-end restaurants, the best places to stay in Split Croatia for families are the beach areas, such as Bacvice or Podstrana with resorts and pools like Le Meridien or Marjan Hill, where you can find villa rentals or family rooms.

 Planning a trip to Split?